 We all know the best way to warm up for your round.
 The trouble is, most golfers, especially Occasional Golfers such as you and me, rarely have time for such elaborate preparations.
 The last several times I’ve played golf I’ve gotten to the course with just enough time to tee off!
 Not ideal at all, but I don’t know how I could have gotten to the course sooner, given all the other things I needed to do.
 But that’s the way things seem to go.
 Sound familiar?

-So what can you do to make sure you are as ready to play as you can be when you walk from the parking lot to the first tee?
+So what can you do to make sure you warm up enough so that your are as ready to play as you can be when you walk from the parking lot to the first tee?

 Once on the tee, you need to stretch.
 It’s always amazing to me how many people line up to hit their first shot of the day without having done even the simplest of stretches.
 And of course these same people need a Mulligan on their first shot, and the day starts off poorly, etc. etc.

-I find that a three-step routine works well:
+I find that a three-step warm up routine works well:

 - Put your driver or three wood on your shoulders, take an athletic stance, and rotate your torso back and forth until you can comfortably get your shoulders past 90 degrees in both directions.
 If you’re like me, it will take at least ten rotations to get there.
 This loosens your lower back and hips, which of course is a mandatory first step to making a good golf swing.